A-Vargas-GP/Drawdio-Application/README.md

 ## Project Website
 To test the Drawdio application, you can find a playable build at the following website: [Drawdio](https://a-varg.itch.io/drawdio)

+## Applications Used
+* App developed in Unity
+* Music created in Logic Pro
+* Stickers and art created in Procreate

 ## Contributors
 * Faith Christian